 If a drawing seems to stall under the weight of too much homogeneity I will loosen the rule or introduce another system to allow for greater diversity.
 I think of my smaller drawings as mini physics calculations or simulations.
 Like trying to build my own universe from scratch, or as we say in physics from first principles.
 The development of each drawing mimics the process of growth with a built-in mechanism for mutation – the inability of my hand or my mind to remain free of error.
 In fact I’ve come to see errors as acts of creation.

-Larger drawings are inspired by the results of small drawings.
+The smaller drawings are done serially.
+Larger drawings inspired by the results of small drawings are made in parallel in the studio.
 The process is typically the same, though the results can be very different.